thulikeroane-pixel/sql-data-warehouse-project/README.md

 ## 👩🏽About Me

 Hello There.
-I am Thuli, a recent graduate who is building projects following amazing data creators to break into data engineering
+I am Thuli and I am building hands-on data engineering and analytics projects to transition into a data engineering role.